ibm-cloud-docs/billing-usage/exporting-usage.md

 | Created Time       | Timestamp at which the CSV report was generated |
 | Version            | The version number of the enterprise summary CSV |
 {: class="simple-tab-table"}
-{: caption="Table 15.
-Enterprise usage report CSV contents for entity metadata" caption-side="bottom"}
+{: caption="Enterprise usage report CSV contents for entity metadata" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-1-1"}
 {: #entity-metadata-1-1}
 {: tab-title="Entity Metadata"}